ryanadamczyk/ryanadamczyk.github.io/_tabs/about.md

 My name is Ryan Adamczyk, and i'm currently a Business Analyst at FIS working on the Global Real Estate team.

-I previously recieved my Masters's in IT and Management while working as a Junior Systems Administration Intern at Florida Atlantic University.
+I previously received my Masters's in IT and Management while working as a Junior Systems Administration Intern at Florida Atlantic University.

 I am a HomeLab enthusiast who is constantly tinkering to learn more about my areas of interest.

-At 22 years old, I am an aspiring technology professional eager to make a significant impact on the teams and businesses I service.
+At 23 years old, I am an aspiring technology professional eager to make a significant impact on the teams and businesses I service.

 # 🔥 Hobbies and Interests